Skip to main content

 Why Make Sure And Keep Copies?

 In the crucial hours and days after an accident, it is essential not to dawdle.
 Don’t miss any statutes of limitations of insurance filing deadlines.
 Send out the preservation of evidence letters within several weeks of the accident.
 As can be seen, a demand to preserve evidence can be a powerful tool for personal injury plaintiffs.
-And parties must send requests to anyone with evidence, not just potential parties to the lawsuit.
+Parties must send requests to anyone with evidence, not just potential parties to the lawsuit.
 Plaintiffs are encouraged not to do it themselves.

 E-Discovery Duty to Preserve

 There is a duty to preserve electronically stored information (ESI) in many California court cases.
 ESI includes data, documents, and materials.
 Even if it is not admissible directly, it could lead to other admissible evidence.
 You must not destroy electronically stored information or alter or conceal it.
 Anything is potentially relevant evidence.
-So it will likely be a part of litigation.
+So, it will likely be a part of litigation.
 This rule means that counsel must act reasonably in the preservation of ESI.
 The duty extends to many classes of people.
 These classes include the client, parents, attorneys, partners, employees, officers, directors, divisions, subdivisions, contractors, accountants, auditors, and subsidiaries.

 Preservation Of Evidence Letter